Pratts Bottom, Bromley

 The village’s 14th-century name derives from the family of Stephen Prat and from the low-lying location of the settlement, nestling in a valley at the foot of Rushmore Hill.

 Chelsfield Grange, now known locally as the Grange, may have been built in the late 15th century but has since been remodelled and enlarged.

-The Bull’s Head public house was in existence by the early 17th century, when poorhouses for the parish of Chelsfield were built on the common land.
+Shown in the photo below (taken in March 2019), the Bull’s Head public house was in existence by the early 17th century, when poorhouses for the parish of Chelsfield were built on the common land.

 A toll gate was erected on the London to Rye road in 1748.
 The Porcupine inn stood at the top of Rushmore Hill by 1791, when its sale particulars referred to the village as ‘Spratts Bottom’.

 The armed hold-up of a mail coach at Pratts Bottom in 1798 prompted the offer of a £240 reward but the highwayman was never caught.